rayabah/Sample-Work-Public/ArtOfDataScience_2016_JHUClass/README.md

 ## Team1's Repo (SAMPLED 2018.02.04)
 This repository is a modified repository from Akash's team project in the Johns Hopkins University 2016 Art of Data Science Class (Upward Spiral of Science), used as a repo of sample work which Akash collaborated on or did.
 In assignments and final report, Akash mostly did/contributed to descriptive, exploratory and some inferential work.
+Repository has been edited to contain assignments Akash did/contricbuted to, with the exception of the final report that has all relevant code and work by all teammates.

 ## Contact
 Primary: Ray_akash@bah.com